 (1) General Description:

-Energy results are expressed in terms of both fuel units and energy utilization factors.
-The program package includes a weather database (30-year statistics) of 706 cities worldwide, and features graphical and tabular output reports including: weather data statistics summary; zone data, materials and windows properties summary; monthly peak demand and energy charges; annual energy and cost breakdowns for various components; peak system and zone loads, design air supply volumes, duct sizes; life-cycle (Present Worth) cost analysis; and annual weather summary for validation purposes.
+Energy results are expressed in terms of both annual fuel consumption and the energy use index (EUI), which expresses annual energy use per unit floor area.
+The program package includes a weather database (15 to 30-year statistics) of over 10,400 cities worldwide, and features graphical and tabular output reports including: weather data statistics summary; zone data, materials and windows properties summary; monthly peak demand and energy charges; annual energy and cost breakdowns for various components; peak system and zone loads, design air supply volumes, duct sizes; life-cycle (Present Worth) cost analysis; and annual weather summary for validation purposes.

-The program is supported with numerous default data bases and accommodates up to 50 user-defined profiles for occupancy, hot water, lighting, zone temperatures, and ventilation rates; up to 98 HVAC zones, 20 each of different wall and window types, and 400 wall surfaces/orientations/ shading conditions in each run.
+The program is supported with numerous default data bases and accommodates 30 building types, multiple profiles for occupancy, hot water, lighting, zone temperatures, and ventilation rates; up to 98 HVAC zones, 20 each of different wall and window types, and 400 wall surfaces/orientations/ shading conditions in each run.

-ENER-WIN has been introduced through annual training seminars conducted at Texas A&M University.
-It is also introduced to architecture schools in North America through Vital Signs, a curriculum development project centered at the College of Environmental Design at U.C.
-Berkeley.
+ENER-WIN had originally been introduced through annual training seminars conducted at Texas A&M University.
+It was also introduced to architecture schools in North America through Vital Signs, a curriculum development project centered at the College of Environmental Design at U.C.
+Berkeley, and is now used in several universities in China, Thailand and Australia.

 (2) Estimation of the annual energy performance of buildings: